bigbluebutton/bbb-install/README.md

 # bbb-install
-The `bbb-install.sh` script automates the [steps to install](/2.0/20install.html) BigBlueButton 2.0-beta (referred hereafter as BigBlueButton 2.0) on a Ubuntu 16.04 64-bit server that has a single public IP address.
+The `bbb-install.sh` script automates the [install steps](/2.0/20install.html) for installing BigBlueButton 2.0-beta (referred hereafter as BigBlueButton 2.0) on a Ubuntu 16.04 64-bit server that has a single public IP address.

-Why the requirement of the server having a single public IP address?
-If you intend to install BigBlueButton 2.0 on a server behind a firewall, then there are additional steps (which are covered in detail in the [install documentation](/2.0/20install.html), that are beyond the scope of an installation script.
+Why the requirement of a single public IP address?
+If your server is behind a firewall, then there are additional steps, such as configuring you firewall, that are beyond the scope of an installation.
+These steps are covered in detail in the [install documentation](/2.0/20install.html).

-Still, many hosting providers -- both bare metal and virtual -- give you servers with a single public IP address (Digital Ocean is an example of such provider).
-For these servers, you can use `bbb-install.sh` to setup a new BigBlueButton server in a few minutes.
+Still, many companies that offer virtual and bare metal servers can provide a Ubuntu 16.04 64-bit server single public IP address.
+[Digital Ocean](https://www.digitalocean.com/) is an example of such provider.
+For such servers, you can use `bbb-install.sh` to setup a new BigBlueButton server in a few minutes.

-Furthermore, if you configure a fully qualified domain name (FQDN), such as `bbb.my-server.com`, to resolve to the public IP address of your server, then the script can use Let's Encrypt to install a secure socket layers (SSL) certificate and configure BigBlueButton to server content via HTTPS.
-Chome (and soon FireFox) will require the website to support HTTPS before it enables sharing of audio via web real-time communications (WebRTC).
+Furthermore, if you configure a fully qualified domain name (FQDN), such as `bbb.my-server.com`, to resolve to the public IP address of your server, then `bbb-install.sh` can use Let's Encrypt to install a secure socket layers (SSL) certificate on the server and configure BigBlueButton to serve the BigBlueButton client via HTTPS.
+You want your BigBlueButton server configure to use HTTPS an Chome require HTTPS before allowing a web application to access the user's microphone via web real-time communications (WebRTC).

 ## Overview

-If you have a  server that meets the [minimual server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements) and has a single IP address, then you can use `bbb-install.sh` to install the latest build of BigBlueButton 2.0 with a single command.
+If you have a server that meets the [minimual server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements) and the server has a single IP address, then you can use `bbb-install.sh` to install the latest build of BigBlueButton 2.0 with a single command.

-Furthermore, if you have a fully qualified domain name (FQDN), such as `bbb.my-server.com`, that resolves to the server, then you can use `bbb-install.sh` to install
+If you have a fully qualified domain name (FQDN), such as `bbb.my-server.com`, that resolves to the server, then you can use `bbb-install.sh` to install
   * an SSL certificate from Let's Encrypt,
   * the latest developer build of the HTML5 client, and/or
   * the GreenLight front-end.

-We also put together this [YouTube Video Overview of bbb-install.sh](https://youtu.be/D1iYEwxzk0M) to walk through using the script.
+To run this script, you can fork [this github repository](https://github.com/bigbluebutton/bbb-install) an execute `bbb-install.sh` at the command line.

+We've also host the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh` so you can use `wget` to install BigBlueButton 2.0 with a single command on any server that meets the above requirements.

+## Intallation Video

+We put together this [YouTube Video](https://youtu.be/D1iYEwxzk0M) that shows using `bbb-install.sh` to setup a BigBlueButton server with all the above options.
+For the video, we used a virtual server from Digital Ocean.

 ## Usage

-To run this script, you can fork [this github repository](https://github.com/bigbluebutton/bbb-install) an execute `bbb-install.sh`.
-We've also hosted the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh` so you can use `wget` install BigBlueButton 2.0 with a single command on any server that meets the above requirements.

-To install BigBlueButton with server's external IP address:
+To install BigBlueButton on a Ubuntu 16.04 64-bit server with an external IP address:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200
 ~~~

 That's it.
-Depending on the server's internet connection, after about 10 minutes, you'll have the latest build of BigBlueButton 2.0 running on the server.
-The installation should finish with the message
+After about 10 minutes (depending on the server's internet connection) you'll have the latest build of BigBlueButton 2.0 running and ready to use.
+The installation should finish with the following message:

 ~~~
 ** Potential problems described below **